-On 5th Sundays, we have a potluck meal after morning service.
+On the 1st Sunday of every month, we have a potluck meal after morning service.
 If you happen to visit on this occasion, don’t worry!
 We invite you to stay as our guest and insist you head to the front of the line!
 We have some pretty great cooks so you’ll be in for a treat.
-On these days, we have a worship assembly immediately after the lunch instead of having our normal evening service.

 A few notes notes about our worship & assembly components

 We follow the New Testament pattern every Sunday by sharing the Lord’s Supper.
-(Acts 20:7) The unleavened bread and fruit of the vine are each distributed throughout the assembly.
+(Acts 20:7) The unleavened bread and fruit of the vine are pre-packaged and available for you to pick up before services.
 The Lord’s Supper or “communion” is both a solemn and joyful occasion.
 Jesus commanded that his followers observe this as a means to remember the price He paid for our sins.
-(1 Corinthians 11:23-26) For those who have missed Sunday morning communion, we offer it again in the library near the end of our evening Sunday worship assembly.
+(1 Corinthians 11:23-26)

-Passing the offering plate is an opportunity to give back financially to the Lord as a way of expressing our gratitude for God’s blessings.
+The offering is an opportunity to give back financially to the Lord as a way of expressing our gratitude for God’s blessings.
 Each Christian should cheerfully give to support the work which God has directed.
-(1 Corinthians 16:1-2) You, our guest, may give if you like but are not expected to do so and you may simply pass the collection plate along when it comes to you.
+(1 Corinthians 16:1-2) You, our guest, may give if you like but are not expected to do so.
+Our offering plates are located at the back of our auditorium and you may give as you exit the building.

 Singing is a special opportunity to worship God.
 We utilize a projector and screen to display our hymns on the wall behind the pulpit.
 Hymnal books are located in the rack on the back of each pew in case of technical difficulties with our projector or at your personal discretion.
 We sing “A Capella” meaning without musical instruments.
 This style is not merely our preference, though.
 We seek to worship God according to the New Testament pattern which does not indicate instrumental music was used or desired by God.
 (Colossians 3:16; Hebrews 2:12)